What are cashback rewards programs and why do they matter?

 Just imagine - whether you build, buy, or partner to create your cashback rewards program, you’ve spend time and resources to create it… and now you need to make sure you get the word out to your customers so they actually begin using it!

-It is critical that you plan extensive marketing support for your new program.
+It is critical that you plan extensive marketing support for your new cashback rewards program.
 This includes:

-- Determining the key messaging & benefits for customers (including what to do about adblockers and how they may affect your cashback program)
+- Determining the key messaging & benefits for customers (including what to do about ad blockers about how they may affect your cashback program)